sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 At Sourcegraph we're continually looking to improve developer tools, and to integrate richer search functionality.
 If you find these tools or others valuable, share your thoughts with us at <feedback@sourcegraph.com>.

+## Comparing structural search to more traditional text search

+Here are some key differences and comparisons to regexp-based text search:

+- Structural search is language-aware.
+For example, it understands certain pieces of syntax for code blocks, string delimiters, and comments.
+The language can be forced by specifying the `lang:` filter.
+If omitted, we perform a best-effort to infer the language based on matching file extensions, or fall back to a generic structural matcher.

+- `:[hole]` syntax matches across multiple lines by default.

+- Whitespace matching is fuzzy: a space in the pattern will match contiguous whitespace including newlines in the code.

+- Delimiters like `{}`, `[]`, `()` are expected to _always_ be balanced
+  (depending on language).
+For example, a dangling parenthesis in Java is considered a syntax error and can't be matched.
+A dangling delimiter in the pattern implies a syntax error (prefer regexp search if you want to match dangling delimiters).

+- Built-in equality constraints when using the same identifier in patterns like `foo(:[x], :[x])`.
+This issimilar to, e.g., backreferences in regular expressions.

+- No explicit support for matching regexp character classes like `\d+` yet (see planned improvements).

+For a complete overview, refer to [comby.dev](https://comby.dev).

 ## Feedback